New England (band): Career

 John Fannon, Jimmy Waldo, Gary Shea and Hirsh Gardner formed the band in the Boston area.
 They were discovered by Kiss manager Bill Aucoin.
 Paul Stanley helped the band record and produce their self-titled debut album, along with producer Mike Stone, known for his work with Queen and Asia among many others.
 The group went on tour in support of Kiss, but New England slid between the cracks of other Aucoin projects.
 The group's success stalled when their record label Infinity Records failed and was absorbed by its parent company, MCA Records in 1980.

 The group moved to Elektra Records for their second album, Explorer Suite.
 That album garnered little commercial notice.
 The title track was released as a single, with management at their label Elektra hoping for interest in an unconventional extended pop song, similar to what they had witnessed a few years earlier for their labelmates Queen with the song "Bohemian Rhapsody".
 However, the songs "Living In The Eighties" and "Conversation" received more airplay than did the intended single.

 Todd Rundgren's production on the slightly harder-rocking third album, Walking Wild, did not improve sales.

 After the release of the third album, John Fannon left the group.
 The remaining three members then began working with Vinnie Vincent, changed the name of the band to Warrior, and recorded a series of demos in 1982.
 The project dissolved when Vinnie Vincent subsequently joined Kiss later that year.
 Shortly thereafter, Gary Shea and Jimmy Waldo joined the band Alcatrazz.
 These demo recordings were eventually released on CD in 2017.

 After the break-up, all of the members remained in the music industry.
 In late 2002, New England reunited to record "More Than You'll Ever Know", a song from the Hirsh Gardner solo album entitled Wasteland For Broken Hearts.
 It marked the first time the group recorded together in 20 years.
 In recent years, the band has reunited for a few live shows in the Boston area.
-Shea and Waldo made guest appearances at various musical instrument conventions such as the NAMM (National Association of Music Merchants) show in places like Anaheim, California.
+Shea and Waldo made guest appearances at various musical instrument conventions such as the NAMM Show in places like Anaheim, California.

 The US reissue label Renaissance Records released a CD version of the first album.
 GB Records released the other two albums on CD, plus a live album and an album of early recording studio/studio sound recordings and reproduction/recordings made before the debut album.
 In 2009, Wounded Bird Records reissued Explorer Suite and Walking Wild on CD.